DannyGCM/GraphMap/README.md

 # GraphMap Library
 ## About:
-GraphMap is a dependency-free object based graphics library based on the "graphics" library by John Zelle and pygame.
+GraphMap is a dependency-free object based graphics library inspired by the "graphics" library by John Zelle and pygame.
 GraphMap is designed to make the workflow of GUI based applications easier.
 ## Lisence:
 GraphMap is public domain.
 Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled